 - Sour cream

 - Cook the pasta according to the package directions.
 Drain it and rinse it with cold tap water to cool it down.
 Make sure it is drained well and set it aside.

-- Combine the mayonnaise, sour cream, pickle juice, salt and black pepper, and cayenne in a small bowl until well-mixed and smooth.
+- Combine the mayonnaise, sour cream, pickle juice, salt and black pepper, onion powder, and cayenne in a small bowl until well-mixed and smooth.
 Set this aside.